-Dr. Marc Beyer agreed to meet us to discuss his journey and the best collaborations he witnessed between biology and bioinformatics regarding single-cell RNA sequencing (scRNA-seq).
+Dr. Marc Beyer agreed to meet us to discuss his journey and the best collaborations he witnessed between biology and bioinformatic analysis regarding single-cell RNA sequencing (scRNA-seq).

 Scipio: Good afternoon Dr. Beyer.
 Thank you for sparing some time today to share your experience about the bioinformatic side of scRNA-seq projects.
 It can be a daunting prospect when scientists come from a pure biology background and must face such a new, complex, and fast-paced scientific field to complete their scRNA-seq studies.
 I understand, you have been involved in single-cell bioinformatics almost since the very beginning, is that correct?

 Dr. Marc Beyer: That’s right!
 When we started [bioinformatic analysis of scRNA-seq] back in 2013, there was nothing available.
 We had to gather the packages [modules to run specific computational programs] ourselves and try to assemble and run them the best we could.
 It is pretty impressive what we have been able to achieve in just the past few years: we are starting to have common pipeline standards in the field now, for primary data processing as well as downstream analysis.